tearitco/SRW-Engine-MV-Public/docs/manual.md

 		sheetHeight: 1, //the number of rows in the sprite sheet
 		sheetWidth: 7, //the number of columns in the sprite sheet
 		frames: 7, //the number of frames in the animation
-		offset: {x: 96, y: 0},//the offset for the animation relative to the user, as seen when the MAP attack is targeted to the right of the user
+		offset: {x: 96, y: 0},//the offset for the animation relative to the user, as seen when the MAP attack is targeted to the right of the user(a tile is 48x48)
 		duration: 50,//the duration of the attack animation
 		se: "SRWExplosion"//the sound effect to play with the animation }
 );
 ```

+The definition defines the MAP attack as it should look when the user is targeting it to the right.
+The engine will automatically translate this when the targeting direction changes.

 # Event scripting